MicrosoftDocs/win32/desktop-src/DirectShow/cimageallocator.md

 ---
-Description: 'The CImageAllocator class implements an allocator that manages GDI device-independent bitmaps (DIBs).
+Description: The CImageAllocator class implements an allocator that manages GDI device-independent bitmaps (DIBs).
 This class derives from the CBaseAllocator class.
-It creates media samples that are implemented using the CImageSample class.' ms.assetid: 'edda34a5-3916-4a41-9e2f-a19f12df0947'
+It creates media samples that are implemented using the CImageSample class. ms.assetid: edda34a5-3916-4a41-9e2f-a19f12df0947
 title: CImageAllocator class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CImageAllocator class